 All of these institutions offer services and financing to Danish enterprises operating outside Denmark, including developing countries.
-The collaboration between the institutions aims to provide more specific information to interested companies and to offer additional knowledge to the GoGlobal employees.
-A total of eight of the new projects co-financed by IFU were established in close collaboration with Danida's B2B and PPP programme, primarily in Africa.
+The collaboration between the institutions aims to provide more specific information to interested companies and to offer additional knowledge to the employees of the GoGlobal institutions.
+A total of eight of the new projects cofinanced by IFU were established in close collaboration with Danida's B2B and PPP programme, primarily in Africa.